My foolproof guide to optimizing your contact page

 The button users click should also tell them exactly what’s going to happen when they click it.
 I like to use “send” or “send your message” so they are very clear that this is a message you will be receiving in your inbox.
 Make sure people know where to click to submit their form!

-3. Create a “thank you” screen
+3. Create a “thank you” message

 When a visitor submits their form, reassure them that their message was sent and when (and how) they can expect a reply.
 For example, you could say, “Thank you!
 I’ve received your message.
 Please check your inbox for my response in 1-2 days.”